perftool-incubator/crucible-ci/README.md

 ## Testing Crucible-CI

 Crucible-CI is a subproject in the Crucible family just like any other.
-This means, that Crucible-CI can be used to test itself when changes to it are proposed.
+This means that Crucible-CI can be used to test itself when changes to it are proposed.
 It also means that Crucible-CI has an [embedded workflow](.github/workflows/crucible-ci.yaml) implemented that demonstrates how it's various actions can be used together to provide a scale-out integration test.

 The workflow is comprised of multiple jobs that execute in a coordinated sequence: